 Roundtree, Brown rivalry showing why future of Champaign sprinting is now

-May 6—CHAMPAIGN — Nina Brown didn't start sprinting competitively until eighth grade.
+May 11—CHAMPAIGN — Nina Brown didn't start sprinting competitively until eighth grade.
 Her only goal at the time was to keep improving and "see how far I could go."

 Izzy Roundtree's introduction to the sport was similar.
 There wasn't a lot of structure to her middle school track and field experience, and she treated it as a way to "get to know the fun in running."

-Here they are a couple years later, Brown a sophomore at Centennial and Roundtree a sophomore at Champaign Central, preparing for Thursday's sectional meet after trading places at the top of area leaderboards all season.
+Here they are a couple years later, Brown now a sophomore at Centennial and Roundtree now a sophomore at Champaign Central, and the future of the Champaign girls' track and field sprinting scene.
+Both qualified for the IHSA Class 3A state finals next week in Charleston after Thursday night's O'Fallon Sectional.

 "We run for the same club team, Vipers Track Club, over the summer, so that helps us understand where each other are," Roundtee said.
 "When we split off into our rival teams, we get to race each other and push each other, which is really fun."

-The latest installment of their friendly rivalry came during last Friday's Big 12 Conference girls' championships at Harold Jester Track.
-The 100-meter dash featured both area standouts, and while neither won the race, they battled for a spot on the podium.
+The latest installment of their friendly rivalry came during last Friday's Big 12 Conference Meet at Centennial's Harold Jester Track.
+The 100 featured both area standouts, and while neither won the race, they battled for a spot on the podium.
 Roundtree ended up taking third place with a time of 12.69 seconds, just two-tenths of a second away from the win and 16-hundredths of a second ahead of Brown in fourth.

-The sophomore stars were at it again later in the 200-meter dash.
+The sophomore stars were at it again later in the 200.
 This time, it was a photo finish, and Brown got the edge.
 Brown was runner-up in the race with a time of 25.96 seconds, and Roundtree was just two-hundredths of a second behind in third.

 "It's an amazing experience they're getting because it's just going to push them both to go further and further," Central sprints coach Caleb Ball said.
 "That competitive side of it is something not everyone is gifted with.
 It gets them to push each other in the next meet.
 The conversation I had with Izzy after (the 200) was, 'Nina got you this one, but we're going to get her the next one.'
 I want that to be brewing between the both of them because that just builds up the running in this area."